Bridging Past and Present

 The same moderate climate that supports such an abundance and diversity of wildlife, attracted people as well.
 To escape harsh winters of the north and mid-west, the more adventurous winter folk were lured to the island as the 20th century took hold.
 It was often sport fishing that attracted the sportsman and sportswoman, being drawn here to cast their line with the possibility to wrestle a fish that equaled them in size.
 There was even a floating hotel named the Captiva to accommodate anglers.

-From its unique beginnings to its evolution into a tropical paradise that attracted artists and authors, fishermen and Presidents, regular folks and off-beat Island characters, successful business owners and entrepreneurs, Captiva stories are colorful.
+From its unique beginnings to its evolution into a tropical paradise that attracted artists and authors, fishermen and Presidents, regular folks and off-beat Island characters, successful business owners and entrepreneurs, stories of Captiva's history are colorful.

 Founded in 2011, the Captiva Island Historical Society strives to preserve historical collections, pursue new acquisitions, capture oral/video histories, and provide programs, exhibits, film documentaries, historical archives, with the goal of keeping Captiva history in our island’s future.